 - People find it easier to connect with a face.
 As people become familiar with the host’s body language, they become comfortable with the messages.
 This leads to consistent viewership and rapport with consumers.

 Any form of communication is better than nothing, but if you want to resonate with your audience, it pays to shoot a video.
+Video podcast marketing can be an effective tool too!

 If your goal is to establish a brand, then video podcasting is a great option for two reasons.